lecterror/cakephp-fusion-charts-plugin/README.markdown

 **Important**

+If you're using CakePHP 1.3.x, you should use the 1.3.x series of the plugin.
+Check out the GitHub repository for the latest tag in the 1.3.x series.

 If you're using CakePHP 1.2.x, check this page for additional info:

 <http://lecterror.com/articles/view/fusioncharts-plugin-for-cakephp-1>

-Some people have reported that this plugin also works with the paid version of FusionCharts, but I don't have a licence so I can't confirm it.
+Some people have reported that this plugin also works with the paid version of FusionCharts, but I don't have a license so I can't confirm it.

 ## Contributing ##